JigneshkumarGadhwal/Object-Detection-using-Mediapipe/README.md

 ## Example Image

-The model detects and labels objects within an image, such as people, animals, or vehicles, depending on the pre-trained model's capabilities.
+The model detects an object using an image, such as people, animals, or vehicles, depending on the pre-trained model's capabilities.

 ## Notes